 However, insulated wires bring much more to the table than different colors.
 Back to the poor investment idea: how does wire insulation ensure your investment is a good one?
 How does the insulation keep your cables performing at optimum levels?

 Corrosion can be caused by a number of factors, especially in the wire and cable world.
-Depending on the type of application or surrounding environment, keep the following in mind when it comes preventing corrosion.
+Depending on the type of application or surrounding environment, you should keep chemicals, pressure, weather and flexibility in mind when it comes preventing corrosion.